For the past 6 years or so, my money strategy has been pretty simple.

 House Expenses: I’ve gotten some flak for my cleaning service before, so… time to up the frequency!
 A younger version of myself would laugh at my current self for this one, but this is definitely a service that straight up removes a chore and buys time.

-Gym: I still love my $33 gym membership, but I’d like to explore some other options as well.
+Gym: I still love my $33 gym membership, but I’d like to explore other options as well.

 I dipped my toes into this when I hired a running coach to help me learn proper form and avoid injury.